davidjgoss/cucumber-puppeteer-typescript-starter/README.md

 support/CustomWorld.ts
 ```

 This is your custom [World](https://github.com/cucumber/cucumber-js/blob/master/docs/support_files/world.md) class.
-Not much of substance should happen directly in here; it's really a middleman between the step functions and the instrumentation.
+Not much of substance should happen directly in here; it's really an intermediary between the step functions and the instrumentation.
 It contains the stuff Cucumber initialises it with, plus each actor (see below).

 Remember, you get a fresh instance of your World per scenario attempt run by Cucumber.